cxa-unique/De-Ranker/README.md

 ## Robustness Evaluation
 We provide `run_bert_rerank_eval.sh` script to perform re-ranking on initial ranking lists with original or noisy texts.
-Before that, we need to convert query-passage pairs into features using `convert_pairs_to_features.py` script.
-We have released our used synthetic data in [Resources](https://github.com/cxa-unique/De-Ranker/#Resources), wherein each text set (Dev, TREC 2019-2020 DL) contains one original initial ranking list with relatively clean text, and ten types of noisy initial ranking lists.
-By comparing re-ranking results of `BERT_O` on these initial ranking lists, we can examine the individual impact of different synthetic textual noises.
+Before re-ranking, we need to convert query-passage pairs into input features using `convert_pairs_to_features.py` script.
+We have released our used evaluation data in [Resources](https://github.com/cxa-unique/De-Ranker/#Resources), wherein each test set (Dev, TREC 2019-2020 DL) contains one original initial ranking list with relatively clean text, and other ten types of noisy initial ranking lists.
+By comparing re-ranking results of **BERT_O** on these initial ranking lists, we can examine the individual impact of different synthetic textual noises.

 In our experiments, we also investigate whether these BERT re-rankers, especially our proposed De-Ranker, can effectively tackle natural textual noise in real-world text.
 That is, we further use 4 widely-used IR datasets